philipobi-bachelor/code-optimization-test/generated-examples.md

 }
 ```

-Using `std::map` for small enum-based lookups is inefficient because it involves dynamic allocation and tree traversal operations.
+Description: Using `std::map` for small enum-based lookups is inefficient because it involves dynamic allocation and tree traversal operations.
 The efficient version uses a simple array with O(1) lookup, which is much faster for small enum-indexed data.

 ## Example 42: Unnecessary Exception Handling in Hot Loop